tslocke/hobocookbook/manual/lifecycles.markdown

 ## Create steps

 For each create step that is publishable, the model controller adds two actions.
-Going back to the friendship example, two actions will be created for the `request` step.
+Going back to the friendship example, two actions will be created for the `invite` step.
 Both of these actions will pass the `current_user` to the lifecycle, so access restrictions (the `:available_to` option) will be enforced, as will any preconditions (`:if` and `:unless`).

 ### The create page action

-`FriendshipsController#request` will be routed as `/friendships/request` for GET requests.
+`FriendshipsController#invite` will be routed as `/friendships/invite` for GET requests.

 This action is intended to render a form for the create step.
 An object that provides metadata about the create step will be available in `@creator` (an instance of `Hobo::Lifecycles::Creator`).

 If you want to implement this action yourself, you can do so using the `creator_page_action` method:

-    def request
+    def invite
-      creator_page_action :request
+      creator_page_action :invite
     end
 {.ruby}